kushalchawla/CaSiNo/data/README.md

 # File Descriptions

-**casino_complete.json**: The complete set of 1030 dialogues in the CaSiNo dataset.\
+**casino.json**: The complete set of 1030 dialogues in the CaSiNo dataset, containing the conversations, participant information, and strategy annotations, wherever available.
-**casino_annotated.json**: The CaSiNo-Ann dataset containing the strategy annotations for a subset of 396 dialogues.
-The dialogues in this file can be mapped to their complete information in casino_complete.json using the dialogue_id key.

 # Format for the outcome variables